Almost sure multifractal spectrum of SLE: Two point estimate

 \subsection{Analytic properties}

-In this subsection we study some analytic properties of the events of Sections~\ref{perfect setup sec} and~\ref{perfect setup sec'}.
+In this subsection we study some analytic properties of the events of Section~\ref{sec-perfect-setup'}.
 The results of this subsection are needed to analyze the correlation structure of our events in the next subsection and to show that the perfect points are in fact contained in the sets whose Hausdorff dimension we want to compute in Section~\ref{haus lower sec}.
-The main result of this subsection is the following.
+The main result of this subsection is the following proposition.